albertunn/DataEng_FB-W/README.md

 ### Apache Superset

 NB!
 The superset-init service sometimes fails due to script line-ending issues (LF vs. CRLF).
-If superset-init throws errors, ensure all relevant Docker scripts (docker-init-with-deps.sh, jne.) are converted to the LF (Unix/Linux) format.
+If superset-init throws errors, ensure all relevant Docker scripts (docker-init-with-deps.sh, docker-bootstrap.sh, and docker-init.sh) are converted to the LF (Unix/Linux) format.

 #### 1. Add ClickHouse Connection (for Visualization)